geospace-code/h5fortran/README.md

 ctest -V
 ```

-If you need to specify a particular HDF5 library, use
+To specify a particular HDF5 library, use

 ```sh
 cmake -DHDF5_ROOT=/path/to/hdf5lib -B build
 ```